datapfranc/datapfranc.github.io-src/content/BRD_stat.md

 ## Duplicated Reviews

 Over **581K** reviews were identified as very similar!
-These were found using the following simple rules:
+These were found using the following rules:

    - Only comparing reviews from same Work (logical)
    - Comparing reviews with text of at least 100 characters long (ignoring similar short reviews)